brayansuamon/meru-ecommerce/README.md

 git clone git@github.com:brayansuamon/meru-ecommerce.git
 ```

-Second, Install the dependencies to run the project
+Second, go to the new folder meru-ecommerce, and install the dependencies to run the project

 ```
 npm install